Dental Implants – Brecksville, OH

 Missing All Teeth

-An entire arch of missing teeth can be restored with an implant-retained denture.
-Depending on your needs, we’ll place anywhere from four to eight implants along your gumline.
+An entire arch of missing teeth can be restored with an implant denture.
+Depending on your needs, we’ll place anywhere from four to eight implants along your gum line.
 Once you’ve healed from surgery, we’ll secure a customized denture to the implants, completing your smile.
 With the addition of dental implants, you won’t need to worry about your denture slipping or shifting in your mouth.
+If you choose a fixed option, you won’t even need to take out your prosthesis just to keep it clean.
+However, if you’d prefer for it to be removable, that option is available to you as well.

 Understanding the Cost of Dental Implants